WellArchitectedLabs/WellArchitectedLab.CloudNative/README.md

 ## `k8s/` — Kubernetes manifests & AKS deployment

-**Purpose:** store Kustomize overlays, Kubernetes manifests, Ingress/HTTP routes, services, deployments, and any cluster-level manifests (monitoring, logging, argocd application manifests).
+**Purpose:** store Kustomize overlays, Kubernetes manifests, Ingress/HTTP routes, services, deployments, and any cluster-level manifests (monitoring, logging and argocd application manifests).

 **What to expect in this folder:**

-- Deployments for backend and frontend components.
+- Resilient and well-monitored deployments for backend and frontend components.
-- Service and Ingress resources to expose apps.
+- Service and Gateway Apis / Http Routes (Ex.
+Ingress) resources to expose apps.
-- Kustomize overlays (e.g. `overlays/dev`) to wire up environment-specific values.
+- Kustomize overlays (e.g. overlays/dev) to wire up environment-specific values.
-- A `gitops` (or similarly named) subfolder containing Argo CD `Application` manifest(s) to sync the repo with the cluster.
+- A gitops subfolder containing Argo CD Application manifest(s) to sync the repo with the cluster.
+Deployments are automated via ArgoCD making ArgoCD the source of truth of environment syncing and the official tools for release management.
+- Kubernetes resources are mapped to different environments using kubernetes Kustomization files that are placed under folders as indicators of the applied resources as per requested environment.

 **AKS setup notes:**

-- The README's Azure Container Registry attachment guidance is relevant here — attach ACR to AKS with `az aks update --attach-acr <acr>` to allow node pools to pull images.
-This instruction is placed in the repo README under the AKS notes and is reiterated in this `k8s` section because it is part of cluster setup.
+- Attach ACR to AKS with az aks update --attach-acr <acr> to allow node pools to pull images.
+This instruction is placed in the repo README under the AKS notes and is reiterated in this k8s section because it is part of cluster setup.
-- There are also Argo CD instructions (install Argo CD via Helm, then apply the `gitops` application manifest).
+- There are also Argo CD instructions (install Argo CD via Helm, then apply the gitops application manifest).
 See the repo README for the referenced gitops application manifest name.

 ---

 ## `src/` — application source & local dev artifacts

-**Purpose:** host the microservices, frontend, API, shared libraries, tests and the `docker-compose` file to run the system locally.
+**Purpose:** stores microservices code (the weather forecat api and frontend code), shared libraries, tests and finaly the docker-compose.yml file to compose the system locally.

+**Compose file:** src/docker-compose.yml — this is the canonical local development composition that allows you to run the platform (or a reduced set of services) locally using Docker or Podman.

+**What to expect in this folder:**

+- A complete, yet simple, frontend to backend application, named weather forecast.
+- A demonstration of an hexagonal architecture.

 **Compose file:** `src/docker-compose.yml` — this is the canonical local development composition that allows you to run the platform (or a reduced set of services) locally using Docker or Podman.

 **Tech stack:**

-- Backend: **ASP.NET Core** (C#)
+- Backend: ASP.NET Core (C#)
-- Unit testing: **NUnit**
+- Unit testing: NUnit, Aufixture, *Moq, Shoudly
-- Assertions & helpers: **Shouldly**, **AutoFixture**, **Moq**
+- Database: Redis

 **Run locally (recommended short flow):**
 1. Install Docker (or Podman).